+Special Meetings and Emergency Meetings.
 Special meetings and emergency meetings may be called by the chair or any manager.
-Notice of a special or emergency meeting will be issued and published by the secretary or the secretary’s designee in accordance with the Open Meeting Lawwith Minn., Minnesota Statutes chapter 13D.All meetings of the Board will be open to the public, except that a meeting or portion of a meeting may be closed in accordance with the Open Meeting Law.
+Notice of a special or emergency meeting will be issued and published by the secretary or the secretary’s designee in accordance with the Open Meeting Law and Minn.
+Stat.
+103D.315 Subd.
+10. The secretary of the District must mail a notice of the meeting to each member at least eight days before the meeting in accordance with Minn.
+Stat. chapter 13D, and Minn.
+Stat. § 103D.315, subd.
+10. The person calling the special meeting may cancel such meeting at any time prior to its commencement by written notice to the President or the Secretary.

+Meeting Location, Video Access, Recording.
+Except as authorized by law, all meetings of the Board and all committees shall be in person and held at the District’s principal offices.
+Except for a meeting allowed to be closed pursuant to the Open Meeting Law, all meetings shall be made available for simultaneous viewing and participation by the public via video technology such as Zoom.
+Each notice of a meeting shall include a link for viewing the meeting via video technology such as Zoom.
+Each meeting shall be recorded and such recording shall be preserved in accordance with applicable law and made available to the public as required under the Minnesota Data Practices Act.

+Open and Closed Meetings.
+All meetings of the Board will be open to the public, except that a meeting or portion of a meeting that are required to be closed pursuant to the Open Meeting Law or which may be closed pursuant to the Open Meeting Law and which the Board votes to close.
+A recording shall be made of any portion of a closed meeting.

+Quorum.
 At all meetings of the Board, a majority of the members appointed will constitute a quorum necessary to do business, but a minority may adjourn from day to day.